KennyHT/learn-kubernetes/labs/setup.md

 If you're on Linux, [then this guide using kubeadm](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) by Kubernetes super star Liz Rice (even though she uses the VM from her Mac) should work like a charm.

+## Kubernetes Check

+Execute the following commands to check all is well.

+    kubectl cluster-info
+    kubectl get nodes

 ## Kubectl Proxy

 For easy access to services running in your development environment, you can use kubectl proxy.